 (source: Techn.
 Info “Strahlungsenergie – die Ur-Energie, neu entdeckt, TT Technotherm GmbH, Nürnberg).

 Feeling warm has nothing to do with air temperature.
-It is all about absorption of infrared from our surroundings (warming up) or stopping ourselves losing radiation (cooling down) to a “colder” outside.
+It is all about absorption of infrared from our surroundings (warming up) or stopping ourselves from losing radiation (cooling down) to a “colder” outside.

 But in the last 60 years, we have forgotten about radiant heating: not because a better technology replaced it, but because fossil fuels that powered central heating made it so cheap just to heat air.